 Special consideration should be given to the actual creators of the intellectual property assets, that is, scientists, engineers, and business people.
 These are the same people who are expected to create more intellectual properties in the future.
 Investors should meet with the individuals responsible for the company’s intellectual property assets.
 Losing such people to competitors is a major blow to the company, which will have all its procedures exposed.
 The human element in intellectual property development includes the creators.
 These are the engineers, the scientists, and the attorneys who develop the idea; as well as the officers and the directors who set up the IP strategy.

 In-house counsel is responsible for detailing the IP strategy.
 The lawyers guide the management on the intellectual property law.
 They are also responsible for ensuring the tasks are allocated to the responsible parties.
 The outside intellectual property counsels are responsible for executing the intellectual property strategy.
 These are responsible for the patenting, licensing, negotiations, and prosecutions.
 The customers and licensees are responsible for purchasing the intellectual property.
 They provide an evaluation of the value of the property.
 The competitors challenge intellectual property.

 Recommendations and Importance

-Having analysed the various strategies Greentech Ltd can use to manage its intellectual property assets, the best method is use of a software management system.
-This system ensures effectiveness in the monitoring of new technologies and updating the information regarding the intellectual property.
+Having analyzed the various strategies Greentech Ltd can use to manage its intellectual property assets, the best method is the use of a software management system.
+This system ensures effectiveness in the monitoring of new technologies and updating the information regarding intellectual property.
 This essay has articulated the types of intellectual properties available at Greentech Ltd and proposed the best strategy to use in managing the portfolio.
 The essay has also outlined the recommendations that the company should adopt, especially including the human element in the management of the property.